liftoff-app/liftoff/README.md

 # Contributing
 Please consider contributing!
 Even if you don't know flutter well use this as a chance to learn!
 [Contributing Guide](https://github.com/zachatrocity/lemmynade/CONTRIBUTING.md)

+Join us on the matrix for support in contributions! [#lemmynade-dev:matrix.org](https://matrix.to/#/#lemmynade-dev:matrix.org)

 ## Build from source